M. A. Vaheed

 Adv.
 M.A.
 Vaheed (born 14 March 1950) is an Indian politician and advocate from Kerala.
 He belongs to the Indian National Congress and was the MLA for Kazhakkuttom in the Kerala Legislative Assembly for 15 years.

 Political career

 Vaheed entered politics through KSU, the students' wing of Indian National Congress in Kerala.
 He served as the taluk secretary, district vice president, and the district general secretary of KSU.
 He took an active role in the private college strike in the 1970s and was expelled from Sree Narayana College, Chempazhanthy.
 He later joined NSS College, Nilamel and continued studies.

 Vaheed became the president of the Thiruvananthapuram district Youth Congress in 1978, Kaniyapuram Coir Co-operative Society from 1983 to 1989, Andoorkonam Service Co-operative Bank in 1993, and KANFED in 1985.
-He played a major hand in organising trade unions affiliated to INTUC.
+He played a major hand in organising trade unions affiliated with INTUC.
 He started Youth Express Daily in 1983.